microsoft/genaiops-promptflow-template/docs/jenkins_how_to_setup.md

 This template supports Azure Machine Learning (ML) as a platform for LLMOps, and Jenkins as a platform for Flow operationalization.
 LLMOps with Prompt flow provides automation of:

+This template supports Azure Machine Learning (ML) as a platform for LLMOps, and Jenkins Pipelines as a platform for Flow operationalization.
+LLMOps with Prompt flow provides automation of:

 * Experimentation by executing flows
 * Evaluation of prompts along with their variants
 * Registration of prompt flow 'flows'